CVMLmu/DGMMC/README.md

 1. Clone the repository to your local machine.
 1. Explore the src directory to find the DGMMC implementation
 1. Run the experiments on the MNIST dataset using the tutorial notebook.
+A Jupyter Notebook is available to illustrate the creation of the dataset, the training of our classifier and the visualization of the the trained parameters of the network.

 ## Experiment on different dataset
 This section will described the synthetic dataset we use in our experiments.